Plain yogurt is a staple in Turkish cuisine. It's used for everything from appetizers and salads to soups, toppings, and desserts.

 - 1 cup cold water

-- ¼ cup fresh dill weed, finely chopped or 1 tsp. dried dill weed
+- Garnish: 1/4 cup dill weed (fresh, finely chopped or 1 tsp. dried dill weed)

 First, whisk the yogurt and olive oil together to make a smooth mixture.
 Gradually whisk in the water until you get the consistency you want.
 Some prefer their 'cacık' watery while some like it thick.
 It's completely up to you.